tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/removeuserfromrole.html' target='_blank'>Quick Base Documentation</a>

+Use API_RemoveUserFromRole to remove a user from a specified role.
+You invoke this call on an application-level dbid.
+If the user has no other role, this call eliminates the user from the application’s role list.
+You’ll need to get the user ID by calling API_GetUserInfo if you want to assign the user to another role in the future.

+This call can be used to remove the user entirely from any role in the application, effectively turning off access to that user.
+If you intend to turn off all access, you would need to call API_GetUserRole Info to see what roles the user has, then invoke API_RemoveUserFromRole on each role.

+If you expect to add that user to another role in the future, you should consider using API_ChangeUserRole, which can be used to turn off access (with a role set to None) while keeping the user on the application’s role list for future reinstatement or role change.

+If you are simply changing the user from one role to another, you should use API_ChangeUserRole.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID